komposter/CommunityPowerEA.com/_docs/hedge.md

 ## Max hedge orders number

-Max number of hedge orders opened. <br/>Set 0 to disable the limit.
+Max number of hedge orders opened.

+Set 0 to disable the limit.

 ## Allow hedge only on main DrawDown %